webd90kb/webd/codes/scripts/embed_file_c/README.md

-- Embed the resource files into the executable program.
+- Embed the resource files(with directory structure) into the executable program.
 For C language.
 - Detail: https://webd.cf/blogs/embed_files_into_executable_program.html

 ```bash